Alexis Arapoff: Biography

-Born the only son of an Orthodox noble family (Arapov) in Saint Peterburg, Russia, Alexis flew to Germany in 1917 to escape the revolution.
+Born into an Orthodox noble family (Arapov) in Saint Peterburg, Russia, Alexis flew to Germany in 1917 to escape the revolution.
 When he came back to Russia in 1921, he was admitted to the Saratov Art Institute.
 In 1923, he went to Moscow, where he became a furniture designer in a workers' palace.
 Following this, he created suits and scenes for the "avant-garde" theater of Russian choreographer Nikolai Foregger.
 Later he worked for the "False Mirror Theatre" of Nikolai Evreinov, and followed the theater trip to Paris in 1925.

 He remained in Paris where he met Catherine Green, an American studying at the Sorbonne.
 They married and moved to the United States in 1930.
 Arapoff, a Roman Catholic convert since 1934, painted religious paintings and icons.
 He became a U.S. citizen in 1937.

 In 1948, Arapoff died at the Henry Heywood Hospital in Gardner, Massachusetts, after a car accident in nearby Ashburnham.
 He was survived by his wife, their three daughters, Anne, Catherine and Mary, and three sons Peter, John and Paul.
 He was buried at Holy Cross Cemetery in Malden.